An eye on the UK – is it good enough to be “adequate”?

 As always, the devil is in the detail and it is worth noting that the decision contains a “sunset clause” which essentially means the decision will automatically come to an end in 4 years’ time.
 Whether the adequacy decision would be renewed would depend on what the UK legal framework looks like at that point in time.
 There is also the potential for the European Commission to intervene should the UK change its laws in a way that the European Commission does not consider to be appropriate.
 In other words, the UK has a reprieve and how temporary or otherwise that may be remains to be seen.
 So is it good enough to be “adequate”?
 For now, maybe.

-If you would like any assistance with your data protection compliance please don’t hesitate to get in contact with the team at 01633 413500 or email@example.com
+If you would like any assistance with your data protection compliance please don’t hesitate to get in contact with the team on 01633 413500.

 Note – the contents of this article is not intended to be legal advice and neither RDP Law Limited, nor the writer, accepts any liability for any reliance you may place on the same.